utsav87589/Fraud-Detection/README.md

 -revised the Kmeans clustering algo,
 -the new subtopic is descovered and is about pca, to reduce the dimensons effectively, need to investigate that part.

+### day 11 update

+-tried to revisit the pca and refined it
+-used the two most correlated features and results were good but yet to be done, before I move to the reverse engineering